 3. Open 24/7

-An eCommerce website with excellent uptime and automated order processing will give you the ability to generate constant revenue without having to worry about scheduling and working hours.
+With this eCommerce advantage, you won’t have to pay to keep your store open 24/7.
+Furthermore, an eCommerce website with excellent uptime and automated order processing enables you to generate constant revenue without the concern of scheduling the working hours.

 5. Customer Retargeting

-It’s an effective online marketing strategy that cannot be achieved when doing business in a physical location as there is usually no way of contacting a customer after they leave.
+An example of retargeting strategy is showing your website’s visitors advertisements for items they’ve already looked at but haven’t purchased.
+In addition, retargeting is an effective online marketing strategy that isn’t applicable in physical stores as there is usually no way of contacting a customer after they leave.

 6. Easier to Scale